ocupop/mapbox-locate/src/_sessions/new-frontier-mapping-in-china.md

 layout: session
 title: 'New Frontier: Mapping in China'
 summary: >-
   Mapping in China has it's own unique challenges.
-How companies are using mapbox to build out map assets in that country.
+Learn how companies are using Mapbox to build out map assets seamlessly in and out of China.
 track: '3'
 timeslot: d2_slot2
 stage: